duuusha/HelloWorld/Consoles.md

 Interactive consoles include the following features:
 * [basic code completion](https://www.jetbrains.com/help/idea/auto-completing-code.html);
 * syntax check and error highlighting;
-* automated insertion of paired brackets, quotes and braces.
+* automated insertion of paired brackets, quotes and braces;
 * loading a source code from the editor into consoles.

 The image below demonstrates an interactive Groovy console: